-Typically flexbox-based grid systems work by taking flexbox back to familiar world of float-based layouts.
+Typically flexbox-based grid systems work by taking flexbox back to the familiar world of float-based layouts.
 If you assign percentage widths to flex items — either as

 flex-basis or by adding a width to the item itself leaving the value of